luckyfrappe/efficio/README.md

 - Clear CTA button on homepage
 - CTA links to contact or demo form

-**As a visitor, I want to quickly find contact details, so I can reach out**
+**As a general and returning visitor, I want to quickly find contact details, so I can reach out**

 - A visible contact section
 - Footer with essential company info and links